CodeYourFuture/js-exercises/week-7/Homework/mandatory/0-thinking-like-a-programmer/task.md

 ## 1. What do you think the most important quality for a programmer is?

 <!-- Write your answer here -->
+Problem-solving skills are almost important asset wanted by employers.

 ## 2. When trying to solve a challenge, what should you do first?

 <!-- Write your answer here -->
+Understand the problem.
+Divide it into smaller bits.
+Fix bugs and errors.

 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->
+Debug with console log or inspect from chrome browser.